derekfountain/pico-pio-connect/README.md

 I2C is another option.
 This one has framing which means it's more reliable, but it's much slower than SPI.
 The Pico's fast mode gets it to 1Mbps.

+The requirement, then, is a method of transmitting data from Pico to Pico quickly, reliably, and with a peer to peer link in mind.
+The PIO hardware in the RP2040 is ideal for this.
+There's no one size fits all solution to communications protocols, but this one meets a lot of requirements.

 ## Andrew Menadue's Transputer Link